 I also felt it was a tad too sweet.

-Finally, the texture was kinda dry and crumbly.
+Finally, the texture was kind of dry and crumbly.
 Possibly to the same reason as for the castella one above.

 Overall, these two were unimpressive.
 I wouldn't recommend the matcha flavour at all.
 Maybe it's not that castella rusk is worse than bread rusk... it could just be the quality of the product.